Visual concepts across childhood

-In modern times, almost all children learn to draw – and are prolific producers of drawings throughout childhood.
-Yet consider how much effort it takes to actually “draw a phone” – one has to both access the mental representation of “a phone” and then communicate this via a few well-placed strokes.
-What might children’s drawings reveal about how they represent the world around them?
-For this project, I collected a large-scale database of children’s drawings behaviors via an iPad interface, and analyzed the category-diagnostic information in these drawings using a variety of computational methods, including deep neural networks trained to recognize objects.
-Most recently, I have found that children not only change in their ability to include category-diagnostic information in their drawings but also to use this information when trying to recognize other children's drawings Taken together, this line of work suggests that gradual changes in visual concepts knowledge are reflected in children's ability to produce and recognize line drawings of visual concepts.
+In modern times, almost all children learn to draw and are prolific producers of drawings throughout childhood.
+Yet consider how much effort it takes to actually “draw a tiger” – one has to both access the mental representation of “a tiger” and then communicate this via a few well-placed strokes.
+What might children’s drawings reveal about how they represent the visual concepts in the world around them?
+For this project, I collected over 37,000 digital children’s drawings behaviors via an iPad interface, and analyzed the category-diagnostic information in these drawings using both embeddings from deep neural networks and human annotations of the recognizable object parts in each stroke.
+We find that children not only change in their ability to include category-diagnostic information in their drawings but also to use this information when trying to recognize other children's drawings Taken together, this line of work suggests that gradual changes in visual concepts knowledge are reflected in children's ability to produce and recognize line drawings of visual concepts.